binod318/mwa/PracticeExam-1/PracticeTest/README.md

 nodemon package must be installed globally to run this package.

-node_modules must be installed running npm install on these tow folders.
+node_modules must be installed using npm install on these two folders.
-1. main folder
+1. root level
 2. /public/angular-app folder

-use npm start command to run both application at once.
-UI is running on port 4200 and service on 3000
+use npm start command on root level to run both application at once.

+UI is running on port 4200 and service on 3000.